global-asp/asp-source/en/0016_my-friend-coco.md

 ##
 After putting him down, my
 uncle turned to me and asked,
-“What name will you give him?”
+"What name will you give him?"
 I looked at my puppy, and said,
-“Coco.”
+"Coco."
 My uncle was surprised.
-He asked, “Why do you call him
+He asked, "Why do you call him
-Coco?”
+Coco?"
-I said, “Because he looks like cocoa.”
+I said, "Because he looks like cocoa."

 ##
 I asked my uncle if Coco was born alone.